mchocho/cloud-1/guide/wordpress.md

 * DB_HOST: <<DB HOSTNAME>>
 ```
 <p>
-We can also <a href="https://api.wordpress.org/secret-key/1.1/salt/">generate unique keys and salts for our authentication process with this link</a>.
+We can also <a href="https://api.wordpress.org/secret-key/1.1/salt/">generate unique keys and salts for the authentication process with this link</a>.
 <br />
-Finally we will deploy WordPress.
+Next we will deploy WordPress.
 </p>

 ```bash